CodeYourFuture/CYF-Group-Projects/README.md

 In this project, you will work with your group to build a grade reporting tool.
 This tool generates student grade reports based on various criteria, i.e. displays grade in a specific format, grade rankings, how many students are passing, and grade average.

-Once you have cloned this repo, you can set up the project with the following steps:
+Once you have cloned the repository, you can run the script with `node app.js`.
-1. Install dependencies with `npm install`.
-2. Work on the questions.
-3. Try your results by running `node app.js`.

 ## First Steps

 1. Ask your project leader to set up a group repository based on this repository.
 2. Make sure each member in the group has forked from your project leader's repository.
+3. Install dependencies with `npm install`.
-3. Open the `app.js` file and read the instructions.
+4. Open the `app.js` file and read the instructions.
 Do you understand what you need to do?
-4. Discuss with your group how to divide up the project and assign responsibilities.
+5. Discuss with your group how to divide up the project and assign responsibilities.
-5. Read the rest of this document before beginning.
+6. Read the rest of this document before beginning.

 ## Final Product